Sasszem/yalg/README.md

 # YALG
 Yet another Löve2D GUI framework

-My goal is to make a simple way to build GUI interfaces with Löve2D
+My goal is to make a simple way to build GUI interfaces with Löve2D.
+My goal is **NOT** to build a fancy or extensive GUI lib, just a quick way of building simple menus with a few buttons.
+Of course, it can be "abused" to do more (just look at the config example!).

-Project goals:
+### Project goals:
 - Simple
 - Flexible
 - Not TOO resource heavy